Tanmayupadhyay1234/Blogify-App/README.md

 Blogify is a sophisticated, production-ready blog platform that combines modern web technologies with artificial intelligence to deliver an exceptional content management and reading experience.
 Built with React and FastAPI, it features a magazine-style interface, real-time AI chatbot assistance, and comprehensive content management capabilities.

+> **🎯 Development Note**: This project was developed using **Vibe Coding** methodology with **Replit AI** for rapid prototyping and initial implementation.
+The project structure and core functionality were built through AI-assisted development, demonstrating modern collaborative coding practices.

 ### Why Blogify?

 - **🤖 AI-Powered**: Integrated GROQ AI for content summarization and intelligent Q&A